 Look, agencies aren´t the end of the world, and if you´re legit struggling with finding a flat, go for it.
 But if you can avoid the fees and do it on your own, why wouldn´t you?

 4 Way to Avoid Rental Agencies

 - Oftentimes agencies post their logos on the rental websites.
 If you see one, skip it.

 - In Spain, landlines start with 9 and mobile numbers start with 6.
 If it´s a 9 online, it´s probably an agency.
 Skip it.

-- On Vibbo, you can use the filters on the lefthand of the screen to select what you´re looking for (inmobilaio, alquiler, piso o piso compartido, etc.) Where it says ¨Anunciante¨ select ¨particular¨ rather than ¨profesional¨ and you won´t see offers from rental agencies.
+- On Vibbo, you can use the filters on the lefthand of the screen to select what you´re looking for (inmobilaio, alquiler, piso o piso compartido, etc.) Where it says ¨Anunciante¨ select ¨particular¨ rather than ¨profesional¨ and you won´t be tempted by offers from rental agencies.

 - On milanuncios, select ¨ver solo particulares´ from the filters at the top to avoid agencies.